blamairia/Heartline-Landing/landing-website/README_v1.0.md

 ## 📝 **License & Legal**

 ### **Software License**
 This software is proprietary and confidential.
-All rights reserved to Hearline Healthcare Platform.
+All rights reserved to Heartline Healthcare Platform.

 ### **Data Protection & Compliance**
 - GDPR compliance for EU users